 Rolling stock 3 to 5 years

-Right-of-use assets Linear over the estimated

-lifespan of the underlying asset

 Outfitter trails 20 years

 Power line 20 years

 Spawning grounds 20 years

 Equipment 10 years

 Buildings 20 years

 The depreciation expense for each period is recognized in the statement of loss and comprehensive loss.
 In the case of certain items of property and equipment related to E&E activities on a project that has not reached the phase at which the Corporation capitalizes its E&E expenses, the depreciation expense is recognized in the statement of loss and comprehensive loss.
 Depreciation of an asset ceases when it is classified as held for sale (or included in a disposal group that is classified as held for sale) or when it is derecognized.
 Therefore, depreciation does not cease when the asset becomes idle or is retired from active use unless the asset is fully depreciated.